-The Construction Manager will review all requests for change orders and must be approved by Senior Construction Manager.
+The Construction Manager will review all requests for change orders and must be approved by Planning and Construction Assistant Director.
 The Construction Manager will notify the contractor in writing of either approval or denial of the contractor's proposed change order.
 No change order, regardless of whether there is a cost involved, shall be deemed valid if it is not approved in writing.
-The change order will be prepared by the contractor, approved by the Construction Manager, and signed by the contractor and the homeowner before the Program's approval.
+The change order will be prepared by the contractor, approved by the Construction Manager, and signed by the contractor before the Program's approval.
+Housing Senior Manager must be notified of all Change Orders.
 Work completed without written authority will be considered unauthorized and at the contractor's expense.
 All Change Orders must be supported by a cost reasonableness analysis and will consist of:

-- The reason the change is necessary;

-- The type and scope of work needed;
+- The reason the change is necessary; - The type and scope of work needed;

-- The estimated cost; and

-- The estimated number of days to complete.
+- The estimated cost; and - The estimated number of days to complete.